w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses [Cross-Consensus Message Passing Format (XCM)](./learn-xcm.md) for parachains to send arbitrary messages to each other.
 Parachains open connections with each other and can send messages via their established channels.
-Given that collators will need to be full nodes of the relay chain as well, they will be connected and will be able to relay messages from parachain A to parachain B. Messages do not pass through the Relay-Chain, only validity proofs and channel operations do (open, close, etc.).
+Given that [collators](./learn-collator.md) will need to be full nodes of the relay chain as well, they will be connected and will be able to relay messages from parachain A to parachain B.

+Messages do not pass through the relay chain, only validity proofs and channel operations do (open, close, etc.).
 This enhances scalability by keeping data on the edges of the system.

 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} will add a protocol called [SPREE](learn-spree.md) that provides shared logic for cross-chain messages.
 Messages sent with